-Dr. Robert Buckingham obtained his medical degree from Western University and his specialty qualification in Psychiatry from the University of Toronto.
-He has held the positions of Medical Director in the Department of Psychiatry at the University Health Network and Associate Professor at the University of Toronto.
-For many years he led the emergency psychiatric program and managed a psychiatric intensive care unit at UHN.
-He is a past President of the Association of General Hospital Psychiatric Services and the Ontario Psychiatric Association, and a past Director of the Canadian Psychiatric Association.
-He is a member of the Ontario Review Board.
+Dr. Robert Buckingham was a psychiatrist at the University Health Network (UHN) and Associate Professor at the University of Toronto.
+For many years he directed the emergency psychiatric services and managed a psychiatric intensive care unit at UHN.
+He is a past President of the Association of General Hospital Psychiatric Services and the Ontario Psychiatric Association.
+Dr. Buckingham is also past Director of the Canadian Psychiatric Association.

 served for 18 years as Director of Patient Care and Chief Nursing Officer at the Homewood Health Centre in Guelph.
 Throughout her career, in the same facility, Mrs. Herne has held a number of positions including Administrator of Alcohol and Drug Services, Nurse Manager, Nursing Coordinator and front-line staff.
 Mrs. Herne holds a nursing diploma from Conestoga College, a Bachelor of Arts degree in Psychology from the University of Guelph and a Master of Science degree in Community Health Administration and Wellness Promotion from California College for Health Services (USA).
 She also served as a surveyor for the Canadian Council on Health Services Accreditation for 14 years.